stormcenter/ComfyUI-AutoSplitGridImage/README.md

 - `image`: Input image to be split
 - `rows`: Number of rows to split the image into (default: 2, range: 1-10)
 - `cols`: Number of columns to split the image into (default: 3, range: 1-10)
+- `row_split_method`: Method to split rows ("uniform" or "edge_detection")
+- `col_split_method`: Method to split columns ("uniform" or "edge_detection")

 ## How It Works

+- Uniform Splitting: Divides the image into equal parts along the specified axis.
-- Column Splitting: Uses edge detection to find natural splitting points in the image.
+- Edge Detection Splitting: Uses OpenCV's Canny edge detection to find natural splitting points in the image.
-- Row Splitting: Applies uniform division for consistent horizontal splits.

 ## Contributing